Lancaster Park

 Lancaster Park was a historic sports venue with a rich history.

-In the 1920, Lancaster Park First World War memorial gates were erected with a plaque that reads: `To Commemorate the Glorious Deeds of the Athletes of this Province in the Great War Aug.
-1914-Nov.
-1918'.
-These gates were retained throughout later development of the park.
+“To Commemorate the Glorious Deeds of the Athletes of this Province in the Great War Aug.
+1914–Nov.
+1918.”

 Back to blog